JaylyDev/terminator/README.md

 - [justAsh](https://mcpedl.com/user/pixelpolydigital/)
 - [RobotPantaloons](https://mcpedl.com/user/RobotPantaloons/)

-## Forums
+## Feedback
 Want to report a bug or suggest new features for the addon?
-Create an issue on GitHub or give us feedback by joining the Support Discord Server.
+[Create an issue on GitHub](https://github.com/JaylyDev/manhunt/issues/new) or give us feedback by joining the [Support Discord Server](https://discord.gg/Xn8TCJWA).

 Collected reports and feedback including responds will be shown in [Feedback](https://github.com/JaylyDev/manhunt/blob/beta-v2.5/FEEDBACK.md) page on GitHub.